Samael1254/new_libft/README.md

 **And standalone functions of larger size :**
 - Get Next Line
-- Printf
+- Printf and Dprintf

 **Will be added in the future :**
-- New options for printf
-- Dprintf
+- math/ft_sqrt